Computing

 Impact

 Our Computing curriculum allows children to become both users of technology and digital creators.
 Throughout Key Stage 1 and 2, our children understand algorithms and programming and how this all fits into our digital world.
+They will also be encouraged to show imagination and creativity through their use of ICT.

 Children are given the opportunities to build their resilience to the ever–changing digital world we live in, whilst embedding the safe, respectful and responsible use of technology, recognising both acceptable and unacceptable online behaviour and identifying a range of ways to report concerns about content or contact.